davidfrisch/dataEng1CW/setup_guide.md

 ## SSH Configuration

-Make sure that the public key is included in the authorized_keys file corresponding to the private key that will be used to connect to the VMs.
+Ensure that the public key is added to the 'authorized_keys' file on each VM, corresponding to the private key intended for ssh connection.

 ## Inventory Configuration